Are you having trouble with constipation during pregnancy? Yep, I hear ya!

 Have you noticed you poo at the same time every day?
 Try going to the toilet at times when you usually would, even without the urge.
 The familiarity may stimulate your body to relax and release.

 I’m just going to through this out there – modern toilets are terrible for helping you to poo.
 Who knew?
 That position you’re in causes your rectum to narrow.
 That makes it a whole lot harder for you to pass stools.

 The best way to poo is a squatting position.
 How on earth can you achieve that?
 Use a toilet stool like a squatty potty.
 It helps raise your knees and give more room for the poop to come out.

 Honestly, this simple device will change the way to poo.
 It makes your toilet trips so much easier and natural.
 I bet your partner will love it too.

 7. Change medications

 I mentioned above how certain medications are likely to make you constipated.
-Again, do not come off any prescribed medication without first consulting your doctor.
-You are on it because your health needs it.
+Again, do not come off any prescribed medication without first speaking your doctor.
+You are using them because your health needs it.

-Let your doctor know you think its cause constipating side effects.
+The best thing to do is let your doctor know you think its cause constipating side effects.
 Often they can change you to a different type or brand of medication.
-The change in absorption or reactions can help ease your constipation.

 8. Probiotic supplements